Spay & Neuter

 Happy Tails!
 Check out some of our furry alumni who found a happy fur-ever home.

 All Available Animals

-The “Pets For People” program is about matching SPCA Cincinnati Senior Pets with Senior Companions.
+The “Pets For People” program is about matching SPCA Cincinnati Senior Pets (dogs and cats 5 years or older) with Senior Companions.
 Adoption Fees are waived for seniors aged 55 or older who do not yet own a companion animal.
 This program is funded through the generosity of the Josephine Schell Russell Charitable Trust, PNC Bank, Trustee.

 More information is included in the video below:

-If you or a loved one is interested in finding out more about this program, please call SPCA Cincinnati at (513) 541-6100, email Mike Retzlaff at firstname.lastname@example.org, or stop by.
+If you or a loved one is interested in finding out more about this program, please call SPCA Cincinnati at (513) 541-6100, email Denise Jones at firstname.lastname@example.org, or stop by.
 We'd love to find a good fit for you and a pet looking for a family of their own!

-Adopters must be at least 18 years of age, have a valid driver's license or government issue ID, provide payment and required to sign the adoption contract.
+Adopters must be at least 18 years of age, have a valid driver's license or government-issued ID, provide payment, and be required to sign the adoption contract.

 We cannot finalize adoptions over the phone or online.
 This is a family decision; everyone in the adopter’s household is encouraged to meet the animal at the shelter.
 While visiting the shelter, adopters are required to provide their own masks that must be worn at all times.
 The actual adoption visit takes place in designated areas and typically lasts 10-15 minutes.
 During this time, you will be able to spend some quality time getting to know the animal and deciding if they are a match for your home.
 At the end of the visit, if it’s a match, GREAT!
-Animals are ready to go home the same day of your appointment.
 In keeping with the desire to limit visits, our expectations are that you are prepared to take the animal home the same day.
 If you are interested in adopting a dog, and you have a dog (or dogs) at home, they must successfully meet each other before completing the adoption.
-Please plan on bringing your dog to your adoption appointment.

 We want to spread our mission!